 In most situations your landlord does not need to give you a reason (although acting on discriminatory or retaliatory motives is illegal).
 A landlord can simply give you a written notice to move, allowing you 30 days as required by Illinois law and specifying the date on which your tenancy will end.

 Your landlord may legally provide less notice in specific circumstances--for example, if you have not paid rent, if you have violated other terms of your rental agreement (for example, bringing in an unauthorized tenant), or if you have violated basic responsibilities imposed by law (such as by dealing drugs on the rental property).

 It is equally easy for tenants in Illinois to get out of a month-to-month rental agreement.
 You must provide the same amount of notice (30 days) as the landlord (unless your rental agreement provides for a shorter amount of notice).
 Be sure to check your rental agreement which may require that your notice to end the tenancy be given on the first of the month or on another specific date.

 In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.

 Check Illinois state law (735 Ill.
 Comp.
 Stat. § 5/9-207) for the exact rules and procedures for how landlords must prepare and serve termination notices and for any special rules regarding how tenants must provide notice.
 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.

-Other useful sources of information are the guide to landlord-tenant law in Illinois, published by the Self Help Legal Center of Southern Illinois Univesity School of Law, and the summary of state law published by the Illinois Attorney General.
+Another useful source of information is the summary of state law published by the Illinois Attorney General.